What is an agon?

 Memorizing your lines for the play, for instance, is an agon, a fight, between you and the play.
 Getting up in the morning when you are tired is an agon between your nomos and your physis (or an agon between your desire to do well in school and your desire to watch late-night television).
-The struggle not to eat that cookie is an agon.
-But a war is also an agon, and a game of checkers, and a court case, and courtship is an agon where one person tries to win the other one’s heart.

 Even in ordinary conversation, the Greek language puts a fight into nearly every sentence.
 In Greek, “I went to the story, but he stayed home,” is set up as an agon between the two opposing parts of the sentence.

 Learn by doing: hold your own Olympic games